SquareSR/alternative-red-routes/Race-Route/README.md

 ## Viridian City

-> Note if you do not have EXP yet after Route 1:
+Read the indented note only if no EXP yet after Route 1:

+> In Viridian Forest:
+> Tackle spam on L3 Caterpie, if you get one - otherwise, run from wild encounters.
 >
-> Viridian Forest:
-> Tackle spam if you get a L3 Caterpie - otherwise, run from any wild encounters.
->
 > Route 2 / after Viridian Forest (with a L7 Squirtle):
 >
+> KO one encounter in Route 2:
+> If you already used Antidote, then run from Weedles.
+> L2-3 Encounter: spam Tackle
-> KO any Rt 2 encounter: (TW if it's L4-5) + spam Tackle
+> L4-5 Encounter: TW + spam Tackle
+>
 > If L5 Pidgey hits too many sand attacks, then either
-> run if it's above half HP or throw pokeball if it's below half HP
+> (1) run if it's above half HP or
+> (2) throw pokeball if it's below half HP
 > then find another encounter to KO to reach L8 & learn Bubble.
-> If a wild Weedle PSNs you and you already used the Antidote, then
-> use the pokemon center in Pewter after you get EXP.

 Viridian Mart:
 - 5 Poke Balls